Are Recruitment Professionals Embracing Digital Transformation?

 Who has a digital transformation strategy in place?

-If your agency has a formal digital transformation strategy, pat yourselves on the back—you’re ahead of the curve.
+If your firm has a formal digital transformation strategy, pat yourselves on the back—you’re ahead of the curve.
 Just twenty-five percent of respondents say they do.

 Who are the digital transformation pacesetters?
 Large agencies are far more likely than smaller agencies to take action; with the sharpest cut-off happening at 150 employees.
 Agencies with at least 150 employees are twice as likely to have a digital transformation strategy.